fredrikbaberg/hassio-addons/octoprint_dev/README.md

 This Addon-on allows you to run [OctoPrint](https://octoprint.org) on a device running [Home Assistant](https://home-assistant.io/).

-In constrast to the main version, this version builds locally and does not contain mjpg-streamer for camera support.
-This is instead managed by a separate add-on, mjpg-streamer, in the same repository.

 ## Installation

 Add the repository [https://github.com/fredrikbaberg/hassio-addons](https://github.com/fredrikbaberg/hassio-addons) in Home Assistant, see [https://www.home-assistant.io/hassio/installing_third_party_addons/](https://www.home-assistant.io/hassio/installing_third_party_addons/).